quokka1

 And no matter how much I may like your image of whatever I won't Favourite or Boost it if it doesn't have good Alt-Txt.
 You know it makes sense.

-- Comment on Victoria to ban state school logos on shorts, pants, skirts and socks from next year 1 week ago:
+Consider using a decent password manager and you'll only need to let your loved ones know how to get into that. - Comment on Victoria to ban state school logos on shorts, pants, skirts and socks from next year 3 months ago:

 @Aussieiuszko My son't school tops are white.
 White.
 Who thought white was a good idea for Year 7 boys?
 Has to go in a bucket of whatever that pink bottle is at end of each day.